 - Atrophy of the heel pad is actually less common than you think.

 - Many patients that we see believe that they are having heel pain because of the atrophy of their steel fat pad.

-- To make your life easier, and to make sure that you don’t pursue a very difficult and fruitless treatment, simply consider that your heel pain is very very likely plantar fasciitis, unless you and your podiatrist can prove otherwise with imaging.
+- To make your life easier, and to make sure that you don’t pursue a tough and fruitless treatment, consider that your heel pain is very, very likely plantar fasciitis unless you and your podiatrist can prove otherwise with imaging.

-- Click on this link to follow to our plantar fasciitis treatment guide.
+- Click on this link to follow our plantar fasciitis treatment guide.